mmistakes/minimal-mistakes/publications/index.md

 ## Archive

 All papers are available online through the [academic bibliography](https://biblio.ugent.be/) of Ghent University.
-The papers associated with our lab can be found by going to [Tom's biblio page](https://biblio.ugent.be/publication?q=%22verguts+tom%22).
+The papers associated with our lab can be found by checking the <a href="publications.md">publication list of our PI.</a>.